Topic: Transportation Services

 - the local attendance area school;

-- the school(s) identified by the District as receiving school(s) for students residing in specific neighbourhoods with no local elementary school or areas with no junior or senior high school;
+- the school(s) identified by the Division as receiving school(s) for students residing in specific neighbourhoods with no local elementary school or areas with no junior or senior high school;

 - the school which a student choosing an immersion or bilingual language program is directed to attend; or